-What is Gh0st?
+What kind of malware is Gh0st?

 |Name||Gh0st remote access trojan|

-|Threat Type||Remote Acess Trojan|
+|Threat Type||Remote Acess Trojan.|

 |Detection Names||Avast (Win32:Farfli-CF [Cryp]), BitDefender (Backdoor.Zegost.BC), ESET-NOD32 (Win32/Farfli.ARD), Kaspersky (Backdoor.Win32.Farfli.alus), Full List (VirusTotal)|

-|Payload||This RAT can be used to install cryptocurrency miner, Trojan or other malware.|
+|Payload||This RAT can be used to install a cryptocurrency miner, Trojan or other malware.|

-|Symptoms||Remote access Trojans are designed to stealthily infiltrate victim's computer and remain silent thus no particular symptoms are clearly visible on an infected machine.|
+|Symptoms||Remote access Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

-|Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks.|
+|Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

-|Damage||Installation of additional malware, stolen banking information, passwords, identity theft, .|
+|Damage||Installation of additional malware, stolen banking information, passwords, identity theft.|

 How did Gh0st infiltrate my computer?

-How to avoid installation of malware?
+How to avoid installation of malware

 Gh0st RAT administration panel:

-Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Gh0st remote access trojan.
+Manual threat removal might be a lengthy and complicated process that requires advanced IT skills.
+Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 How to remove malware manually?

-Manual malware removal is a complicated task, usually it's better to let antivirus or anti-malware programs do it automatically.
-To remove this malware we recommend using Spyhunter for Windows.
+To remove this malware we recommend using Combo Cleaner Antivirus for Windows.
 If you wish to remove malware manually, the first step is to identify the name of the malware that you are trying to remove.
-Here's an example of a suspicious program running on user's computer:
+Here is an example of a suspicious program running on a user's computer:

-If you checked the list of programs running on your computer, for example using task manager and identified a program that looks suspicious you should continue with these steps:
+If you checked the list of programs running on your computer, for example, using task manager and identified a program that looks suspicious, you should continue with these steps:

 Download a program called Autoruns.
-This program shows auto-start applications, Registry and file system locations:
+This program shows auto-start applications, Registry, and file system locations:

 Restart your computer into Safe Mode: